 Dr Xiyu Shi

-Research Associate, Institute for Digital Technologies
+Senior Lecturer and Programme Director, Institute for Digital Technologies

-Xiyu is a leading researcher and consultant with specialist knowledge of digital signal processing, wireless networking, multimedia communications and cybersecurity.
-Xiyu has contributed towards several high-profile international collaboration projects that have shaped the future of networked media.
+Xiyu is a leading researcher and consultant with specialist knowledge of digital signal processing, cybersecurity, and machine learning.

-Since 2000, Xiyu has been a major contributor to several high-profile international collaboration projects which have shaped the future of networked media.
-These projects, including BATS, ROMEO, DIOMEDES, Guardian Angel, BROADWAN, Full Speed and EMBRACE are funded either by the EU’s FP5/6/7 programmes or the EPSRC.
-His work focuses on DSP HW/SW, multimedia transmission, decoding, rendering, QoE, networking and security over fixed and wireless communication systems.
+He is a leading researcher and consultant with specialist knowledge of digital signal processing, communication networks, cybersecurity and machine learning.
+Since 2000, he has been a major contributor to several high-profile international collaboration projects which have shaped the future of networked media.
+These projects, including CLOUDSCREEN, BATS, ROMEO, DIOMEDES, BROADWAN, FullSpeed, EMBRACE, Guardian Angel, and Secure Voice, were funded by the EU’s FP5/6/7 programmes, EPSRC and the industry.
+His work in these projects focused on the development and implementation of algorithms for voice/audio coding, multimedia networking and security over fixed and wireless communication systems.

-Xiyu received a BEng in Radio Engineering from Southeast University, China, in 1984, an MSc in Communication and Electronic Systems from Beijing University of Aeronautics and Astronautics, China, in 1989, and a PhD in Computer Networks from the Royal Military College of Science, Cranfield University in 2002.
-Xiyu was also a visiting researcher at the Advanced Communication Unit of the Ratherford Appleton Laboratory, Science and Technology Facilities Council, from 1998-2002.
+Xiyu received a BEng in Radio Engineering from Southeast University, China, in 1984, an MSc in Communication and Electronic Systems from Beijing University of Aeronautics and Astronautics, China, in 1989, and a PhD in Computer Science from the Royal Military College of Science, Cranfield University in 2002.
+Xiyu was also a visiting researcher at the Advanced Communication Unit of the Rutherford Appleton Laboratory, Science and Technology Facilities Council, from 1998-2002.